ValentinFunk/webpack2-sentry-plugin/README.md

 #### Commands to be aware of

-*Warning* ⚠️: The test suite will create releases & upload files.
+*Warning* ⚠️: The test suite will create releases & upload files on Sentry.
 They should be cleaned up afterward, but ensure that you are not overwriting something important!

 - `npm test`: Runs the test suite
 - `npm run build`: Compiles distribution build

+#### Differences to original version
+This plugin determines which sourcemap maps to which file and passes this information on to Sentry.
+That way you can freely rename sourcemaps.